Frequently Asked Questions

 Departmental honors are determined by the faculty, and based on the student's GPA in the major.

 The Department offers the Kenneth Janes prize, which is awarded to a Barnard College junior or senior; the department faculty nominate a Columbia College senior for the Austin E. Quigley prize.
 The Department also nominates Barnard and Columbia majors for a range of prizes at Barnard and Columbia College.
+See here for a full list of our prizes.

 The Department does not sponsor non-curricular theatre groups, though we do on occasion work closely with both Barnard and Columbia student activities.